0xProject/0x-launch-kit-backend/README.md

 ## Getting started

-If you want to just run the code - check out `Deployment` section below for instructions on how to generate and host the docker container.

-If you want to develop on top of `0x-launch-kit`, follow these instructions:
+To develop ontop of `0x-launch-kit`, follow the following instructions:

 1. Fork this repository
 2. Clone your fork of this repository
-3. Open the `config.ts`/`config.js` (depending on the language you've chosen above) file and edit the following:
+3. Open the `config.ts`/`config.js` file (depending on the language you've chosen above) and edit the following:
 - `NETWORK_ID` -- the network you'd like your relayer to run on (`1` corresponds to mainnet)
 - `ASSET_PAIRS` -- Which asset pairs you would like to host orderbooks for.
 - `FEE_RECIPIENTS` -- The Ethereum addresses which should be specified as the fee recipient in orders your relayer accepts.